-GIANNESCHI CENTER FOR NONPROFIT RESEARCH

-Center for Internships & Community Engagement Langsdorf Hall 206
+GIANNESCHI CENTER FOR NONPROFIT RESEARCH Center for Internships and Community Engagement Langsdorf Hall 206 657-278-5376

-A part of the Center for Internships & Community engagement since 2007, the Gianneschi Center supports research for and about the nonprofit sector, and organizes a variety of programs that strengthen the capacity of nonprofits to ensure quality service placements for our students.
+A part of the Center for Internships & Community Engagement since 2007, the Gianneschi Center supports research for and about the nonprofit sector, and organizes a variety of programs, such as the annual Gianneschi Summer School for Nonprofits, that strengthen the capacity of nonprofits to ensure quality service placements for our students.

 Charitable organizations are a vital part of the social fabric, ranging from symphony orchestras and hospitals to community clinics and animal shelters.
 Their services, impact and economic scope are substantial, yet the sector as a whole is little understood.
 The Gianneschi Center for Nonprofit Research was established to serve the Orange County community and the field of nonprofit sector research as the repository for data about philanthropic, charitable and volunteer activity in this county.
 The center published the first formal study of Orange County's nonprofit sector in 1996.
-Ongoing activities include maintaining the orange county nonprofit database, encouraging scholarly research of the sector, involving practitioners and funders in designing future research projects and facilitating meaningful discussion of issues affecting the nonprofit sector
+Ongoing activities include maintaining the Orange County nonprofit database, encouraging scholarly research of the sector, involving practitioners and funders in designing future research projects and facilitating meaningful discussion of issues affecting the nonprofit sector.